mcvm-launcher/mcvm/docs/Packages/Declarative.md

 }
 ```

 - `addon-id`: The ID of the addon.
-This lets mcvm differentiate between addons from the same package and allows the user to modify specific addons from a package.
+This lets MCVM differentiate between addons from the same package and allows the user to modify specific addons from a package.
 Thus, try not to change it between updates of your package.
 - `kind`: What type of addon / modification this is.
 - `versions`: A list of versions for this addon.
 See the addon versions section.
 - `conditions` (Optional): A list of conditions for the installation of this addon.
 If any of these conditions fails, the addon will not be installed, but no errors will be shown.
 Thus, it is better to use the `supported_...` properties for this purpose.